-During 2018, TerraX Minerals Inc. expanded the area and strike length of the Yellowknife City Gold Project from 440 square kilometres to 780 square kilometres and 45 kilometers to 70 kilometers; which represented 77% and 55% increases, respectively.
+During 2018, TerraX Minerals Inc. expanded the area and strike length of the Yellowknife City Gold Project from 440 square kilometres to 780 square kilometres and 45 kilometres to 70 kilometres, representing increases of 77% and 55%, respectively.
 This expansion was achieved through the acquisition of the past-producing Ptarmigan and Tom Gold mine property (6.5 square kilometres) and the Sickle property (2 square kilometres).
-In addition, the Quyta Bell property (337.5 square kilometres) added 25 kilometers of strike length that is contiguous to the northern boundary on the current property.
+In addition, the Quyta Bell property (337.5 square kilometres) added 25 kilometres of strike length that is contiguous to the northern boundary on the current property.